-How to choose the perfect strawberries
+How to pick the perfect strawberries

-- Strawberries get darker after picking them, but not sweeter.
+Strawberries get darker after picking them, but not sweeter.
 Rather than depending on color, smell the berries!
 If they smell strong and sweet, they’re ripe.

-- Strawberries are best when they’re locally in season, from late April to August in the Northern Hemisphere.
+Strawberries are best when they’re locally in season, from late April to August in the Northern Hemisphere.

 How to store strawberries

-- Store berries uncovered in the refrigerator for about 3 days.
+Fridge: Store berries uncovered in the refrigerator for about 3 days.
 Take them out of the fridge 30 minutes or so before you want to eat them.
 They taste sweeter when room temperature!

 How to hull strawberries with a straw